yongzx/archive-yongzx.github.io/README.md

 So, instead of letting GitHub build the site for us, we can do it on our own locally by running `bundle exec jekyll build`, and then pushing only the contents of the _site folder to the `gh-pages` branch.
 This requires that you have two separate branches: one for your Jekyll project (typically called `master` or main), and the `gh-pages` branch that is only used to hold the contents of the _site folder every time you build the site.
 That’s all there is to it in order to use the latest Jekyll and any theme and plugin you want.

 ```
+jekyll serve -w --baseurl ''

-# First switch to the gh-pages branch
+# build and switch to the gh-pages branch
+bundle exec jekyll build
 git checkout gh-pages

-# Next checkout the specific file you wish to add to the gh-pages branch
+# move all the index html files to current folder
 rm -rf *
 git checkout master -- _site
 mv _site/* .

-# Perfom the commit
+# commit (remember -am instead of -m)
 git commit -am "Updated index.html from master"

-# And push
-git push
+git push origin gh-pages

 git checkout master
 ```